turhaltemizer/custom-vision-compression/README.md

 4. Put all the exported models into **models/coreml** and **models/tflite** folders respectively.

 ## Results
+Taking everything into consideration, we can come up with the following conclusion:
+* Compression of the mentioned model is possible with an insignificant loss of accuracy.
+* In case of CoreML (iOS platform), we have the following options: 16FP format (22Mb) and 8FP format (11Mb).
+The second one is better in terms of the expected size, however it slightly inferiors in quality.
+* As for the TFLite model (Android platform), the only possible option is to quantize the model to 8FP format (11Mb).
+* Custom Vision API works a bit better than all the exported models.

 <table>
 <tr><th> Online Custom Vision Predictions </th><th> Original CoreML Predictions (43Mb) </th><th> Original TFLite Predictions (43Mb) </th></tr>